AniMaker: Multi-Agent Animated Storytelling with MCTS-Driven Clip Generation: Introduction

 To mitigate fragmentation, an intuitive approach is generating continuous clips conditioned on prior frames, but this compounds error propagation and quality degradation.
 Drawing parallels with professional filmmaking, we identify that existing methods overlook \textbf{Best-of-N Sampling}—generating multiple clip candidates and selecting the best ones.
 However, implementing this faces two challenges: prohibitive computational costs and inadequate automated evaluation mechanisms.
 Generating and evaluating multiple candidate clips per shot is computationally intensive, often relying on expensive commercial APIs or prolonged GPU inference.
 Current evaluation metrics like VBench \cite{xing2024survey} only assess individual clips and their internal consistency, neglecting critical elements such as cross-clip coherence, sequential motion quality, and animation-specific qualities in storytelling animation.

 To address these challenges, we introduce \textbf{AniMaker}, a multi-agent framework with MCTS-driven clip generation.
-This multi-agent framework mirrors professional production, including the \textbf{Director Agent} for storyboards, \textbf{Photography Agent} for clip generation, \textbf{Reviewer Agent} for evaluating the quality of clip candidates, and \textbf{Post-Production Agent} for editing the entire videos.
+This framework mirrors professional production \cite{xu2025filmagent}, including the \textbf{Director Agent} for storyboards construction, \textbf{Photography Agent} for video clip generation, \textbf{Reviewer Agent} for evaluating the quality of video clip candidates, and \textbf{Post-Production Agent} for editing and assembling the entire sequence of videos.
 These agents collaborate to enable automated multi-character, multi-scene storytelling without manual pre- or post-processing.
-The core Photography and Reviewer agents interact with each other under an MCTS-Gen scheme during clip generation.
+The core Photography and Reviewer agents interact under a MCTS-Gen scheme during clip generation.
 Specifically, based on Monte Carlo Tree Search (MCTS), \textbf{MCTS-Gen} offers an efficient strategy for navigating the vast candidate space of video generation.
 It strikes a balance between broad exploration and computational efficiency by intelligently allocating more generation opportunities to promising clips while encouraging the exploration of unexplored regions.
-For Reviewer Agent, we introduce a comprehensive evaluation framework \textbf{AniEval}, specifically designed for multi-shot storytelling animation.
+For Reviewer Agent, we introduce a comprehensive evaluation framework \textbf{AniEval}, specifically designed for multi-shot storytelling \cite{zhuang2025vistorybench} animation.
 AniEval advances beyond metrics like VBench by implementing retrospective evaluation with cross-clip contextual references.
 It evaluates critical dimensions—story consistency, action completion, and animation-specific attributes—by analyzing each clip in the context of its preceding and succeeding clips.
 This contextual assessment serves as the quality evaluation mechanism for video-clip nodes within the MCTS-Gen framework.

 We conduct extensive experiments on the dataset constructed from TinyStories \cite{eldan2023tinystories}, featuring complex interaction with multiple characters across diverse backgrounds.
 Experimental results demonstrate AniMaker's superior performance across VBench, AniEval, and human evaluation, with significantly improved multi-candidate generation efficiency.
 This validates AniMaker's effectiveness in bringing AI-generated storytelling videos closer to production-grade quality (as shown in Figure~\ref{fig:intro-case}).
+With our current work successfully targeting simple storytelling, we believe further development is essential to produce more complex and sophisticated animation styles.